Skip to content

 The hotel-first argument for Hong Kong

 More than any other city in Asia, Hong Kong rewards the decision to start with the hotel rather than the itinerary.
 The view orientation, the neighbourhood, and the floor the room sits on change what the city looks and feels like.
 A harbour view from a high floor at Peninsula or Rosewood is not a luxury upgrade — it is the compositional element that makes the visit coherent.
-Viaive advises on room category and orientation before anything else.
+VIAIVE advises on room category and orientation before anything else.

 The experience